Boopathy133/E-Commerce-Website/README.md

 ## E-Commerce Clothing Website
 #####  This is a online website which they can sell or buy different category of clothes like Top Wears, Bottom Wears for Men, women and kids.
-#####  I have created only the fronend of the website, which consists of categories for Men clothes like Shirts, Pants, inners etc., for Womes clothes like Tops, Skirts, Legins and for kids clothes like Shirts, pants and shoes et.,
+#####  I have created only the fronend of the website, which consists of categories for Men clothes like Shirts, Pants, inners etc., for Womes clothes like Tops, Skirts, Legins and for kids clothes like Shirts, pants and shoes etc.,

 ![Figma](https://go-skill-icons.vercel.app/api/icons?i=html)
 ![Figma](https://go-skill-icons.vercel.app/api/icons?i=css)